kuzzleio/kuzzle/doc/1/plugins/plugin-context/errors-manager/index.md

 ---
 code: true
 type: page
-title: customize errors
+title: errorsManager
 ---

-# Customize errors
+# Errors Manager

-When creating a Kuzzle plugin, custom [API errors](https://docs.kuzzle.io/core/1/api/essentials/errors/) can be defined and thrown, using the `errorsManager`.
+When creating a Kuzzle plugin, custom [API errors](/core/1/api/essentials/errors/) can be defined and thrown, using the `errorsManager`.

-Custom errors have to be specified in the [manifest.json](https://docs.kuzzle.io/core/1/plugins/guides/manual-setup/prerequisites/#manifest-json), in an `errors` field.
+Custom errors have to be specified in the [manifest.json](/core/1/plugins/guides/manual-setup/prerequisites/#manifest-json), in an `errors` field.

 Example:
 ```